PhilipHarvey20/Network-Optimization---K-Means/README.md

 ### *** STEP 1 - Import zip code data

 First, we will want to import four csv files that contain all of the zip codes in AL, MS, GA, and SC.
-In addition we will need to import a lookup file to join the LAT/LON onto each of these zip codes (link below)
+In addition we will need to import a lookup file to pull in the LAT/LON details for each of these zip codes (link below)

 ``` us_coordinate_lookup = pd.read_csv('https://raw.githubusercontent.com/PhilipHarvey20/Network-Optimization---K-Means/master/USZIPCodes202204.csv') ```